zepliu/zepliu.github.io/research.md

 ### 2. Conference Presentation

+#### 2026

+**Liu, Z.**, Lin, C. J. C. (2026).
+Unfolding syntax through prosody: Interpreting and signaling branching structure in a tone language.
+Poster will be presented at *the 39th Annual Conference on Human Sentence Processing*, Massachusetts Institute of Technology, Cambridge, MA.
+March 26-28.

 #### 2025

 Lin, C. J. C., **Liu, Z.** & Dong, X. (2025).
 Building structures left to right and bottom up: The production and perception of syntactic branching by L1 and L2 users of a tone Language.
 Oral presentation at *the 31st Architectures and Mechanisms for Language Processing* (AMLaP-2025), Charles University, Prague, Czech Republic.
 September 4-6.